blend-capital/blend-docs/users/auctions.md

 #### Bid

-The bid contains a set of [DTokens](../tech-docs/core-contracts/lending-pool/protocol-tokens.md#dtokens) currently held by the backstop.
-On a successful fill, the DTokens in the bid are moved from the backstop to the bidder.
+The bid contains a set of [dTokens](../tech-docs/core-contracts/lending-pool/protocol-tokens.md#dtokens) currently held by the backstop.
+On a successful fill, the dTokens in the bid are moved from the backstop to the bidder.
 The bidder now has a liability against the pool that they can decide when and how to repay.

 #### Lot

-The lot contains only the backstop token.
+The lot contains only the [backstop token](./backstopping.md#what-is-the-backstop-token).
 On a successful fill, the backstop token is transferred from the backstop to the bidder.